How Can We Help?

 USB-C Adaters

-NondaUSB C to USB AdapterSearch for Nonda USB_C
+NondaUSB C to USB AdapterSearch for Nonda USB C

-AppleUSB C to USBAdapterhttps://www.amazon.com/dp/B00VU2OID2?psc=1&ref=ppx_yo2ov_dt_b_product_details
+AppleUSB C to USBAdapterSearch for Apple USB C

 Other tested and known working devices: